serpola/kp2020_go_swift/paper/paper.md

 ### Generalization
 In object-oriented programming, generalisation is used to bundle classes and objects with common properties and methods into one logical unit.

-# 3.Golang
+# 3. Golang
 Go lang is a open source Programming langue developed by Google and other contributors from the open source community.
 It was published in 2009.
 Go is a multi-paradigm language, which means it is imperative and declarative.
 Important in the conception of this language was that the memory is managed automatically, fast compilation is possible and native support for concurrent, system-oriented programming is possible.
-## Classes
+## 3.1 Classes
 Go does not use classes for the implementation of object orchestration.
-Instead, it uses structures and interfaces.
+Instead, it uses structures.
-### Structures
 A structure contains a collection of elements.
 This is a type declaration.
 Structures can also be nested to represent more complex models.
 ```
 type quadrat struct{